8 Things You’ll Never See in Hotels Again

 When you think about it, the “room keys” you get when you check into a hotel really aren’t keys at all.
 More likely than not, the desk clerk gives you a plastic card that you tap or swipe to access your room.
 But hotels did used to give guests regular old metal keys.
 Before the advent of plastic key cards in the 1970s, travelers unlocked their rooms with traditional metal keys attached to “key fobs.”
 These large plastic tags were useful in a couple different ways: They usually had the name and address of the hotel, as well as the guest’s room number, printed right on them.
 And if you happened to forget to drop your key off after you left the hotel, the key fobs contained a small stamp reading “Guaranteed Postage Paid.”
 You could just place the key in a mailbox and it would make its way back to the hotel.
 It was less costly for hotels to pay for the postage than it was for them to replace the key.
 Learn the secrets hotels won’t tell you.

 In days gone by, metal room keys went hand-in-hand with key cubbies behind the front desk.
 Rather than just toting their keys with them the entire trip, vacationers would deposit the keys at the desk whenever they left the hotel.
 In small hotels, in particular, each key would correspond with a cubby.
 This way, the staff would be able to see at all times which guests were present, in case they needed to deliver a message to a certain guest or (in a worst-case scenario) evacuate guests.
 As hotels got bigger and electronic key cards became the norm, though, cubbies all but disappeared.
+Good thing cubbies are a thing of the past because now hotel key cards can unlock these 19 incredible perks.

 There’s no denying that hotel owners were far more trusting in years past than they are today.
 One of the most significant examples of this is the fact that, before the mid-1970s, patrons didn’t pay when they checked into their hotels—they paid as they were leaving.
 Unfortunately (albeit unsurprisingly), this practice allowed unscrupulous people to “crash and dash,” as it were.
 Often toting little to no luggage, they’d leave their bag in their rooms and leave the hotel as if for the day, but would never come back (or pay).
 These people eventually became so common that they earned their own nickname—”skippers”—and drove hotels to switch to a prepay system.
-Learn the real difference between hotels and motels.

 If you were frequenting hotels in the 1960s and 1970s, you might have encountered beds equipped with vibrating massagers.
 If you weren’t, though, you probably don’t remember this brief, and odd, period in the history of American travel.
 Vibrating beds were actually around long before the boom of the hotel industry.
 In the 1950s, manufacturers thought that weary travelers would surely love them and began marketing them to hotel companies.
 The people trying to sell the vibrating mattresses, though—including one John Houghtaling—discovered that hotels had no desire to replace their existing beds with costly, clunky vibrating ones.
 So Houghtaling created a motorized contraption called Magic Fingers that attached to existing mattresses to make them shake.
 Magic Fingers’ popularity soared, if only for a couple of decades.
 For all its strangeness, the Magic Fingers device has been immortalized in pop culture, from The Simpsons to The X-Files.
+These days, hotel beds are a lot more comfortable.
+In fact, these are the most comfortable hotel beds in the world.

 No, not Google—”Googie.”
 If that term is unfamiliar to you, you probably weren’t alive during the Space Age.
 In the 1950s, this colorful, futuristic, impossible-to-miss style of architecture represented America’s optimism and the post-war era of prosperity and consumerism.
 And though plenty of hotels and motels did use it for their signs, the Googie features were not unique to the hospitality industry.
 Googie made its mark on everything from diners to Disney parks to entire buildings.
 Tacky to some, charmingly retro to others, Googie architecture is far less common nowadays.
 If you want a hotel experience reminiscent of the good old days, visit one of America’s best retro hotels.